 Most fireworks injuries and deaths are preventable.
 CPSC urges consumers to celebrate safely this holiday by following these safety tips:

-- Always have an adult supervise fireworks activities.
-Parents don't realize that young children suffer injuries from sparklers.
-Sparklers burn at temperatures of about 2,000 degrees - hot enough to melt some metals.
+- Never allow young children to play with or ignite fireworks, including sparklers.
+Sparklers burn at temperatures of about 2,000 degrees Fahrenheit—hot enough to melt some metals.

-- Keep a bucket of water or a garden hose handy in case of fire or other mishap.
+- Keep a bucket of water or a garden hose handy, in case of fire or other mishap.

 - Make sure fireworks are legal in your area, and only purchase and set off fireworks that are labeled for consumer (not professional) use.

 - Never use fireworks while impaired by alcohol or drugs.

 For more fireworks safety tips, visit Fireworks | CPSC.gov

 To download high-resolution footage from the event, click on this Video News Release